FIVE MOST SURPRISING FINDS

 The Solution

 Stop fighting only the structural battle.
-Fight both battles simultaneously — capital access and operational excellence — because the system designed the obstacle course, but preparation, strategy, and discipline determine whether you navigate it or collapse within it.
+Fight both battles at the same time — capital access and operational excellence — because the system designed the obstacle course, but preparation, strategy, and discipline determine whether you navigate it or collapse within it.

 “You cannot cure what you refuse to diagnose.”

-The second failure is strategic and internal, and our refusal to discuss it is a form of communal malpractice.
-We treat the business decisions Black owners make — or fail to make — as unspeakable, as if acknowledging that some failure is within our control betrays the fight against the system.
+The second failure is strategic and internal.
+Our refusal to discuss it is a form of communal malpractice.
+We treat the business decisions Black owners make — or fail to make — as unspeakable.
+We act as if acknowledging that some failure is within our control betrays the fight against the system.
 That silence is a killer.

 The Bottom Line